The HPCA awards were established in 2000.

 Sometimes, it has been deemed necessary to make more than one award in each category, simply because more than one game is worthy of the award.

-This is serious process which takes three months from the beginning of May until the end of July and the awards are announced each year in September.
+This is a long process which takes three months from the beginning of May until the end of July and the awards are announced each year in November.